 b) Email Template Setting

-Click on the email button at the top to make adjustments on emails.
-You can edit email templates for the email that you will receive from the visitors who uses your form to contact you.
-Several options are available including the message body, email subject, header fields, or can even use HTML in a message if needed.
+Click on the mail button at the top to make adjustments to emails.
+You can edit email templates for the email that you will receive from the visitors who use your form to contact you.
+Several options are available including the message body, email subject, and header fields, or can even use HTML in a message if needed.

 Ensure you have added all the new tags that you used to customise your form in the email template so as to see the result.

-Using email 2 you can also make adjustments for the email template for a second email which is used as an autoresponder email.
+Using email 2 you can also make adjustments to the email template for a second email which is used as an autoresponder email.

 The following can be edited as follows;

-To field – Set the recipient email address here, with the help mail-tags.
+To field – Set the recipient email address here, with the help of mail tags.

 From field- Set the sender email address here using mail-tags as well.

-Message body- This is the message body which allows you to embed mail-tags anywhere in this field.
+Message body- This is the message body that allows you to embed mail tags anywhere in this field.